Hotel California: Conjectures

 The metaphorical character of the story related in the lyrics has inspired a number of conjectural interpretations by listeners.
 In the 1980s, the Rev. Paul Risley of Cornerstone Church in Burlington, Wisconsin, alleged that "Hotel California" referred to a San Francisco hotel that was purchased by Anton LaVey and converted into his Church of Satan.
-The song also allegedly contained backwards messages purportedly referring to Satanism: "Yes, Satan, he organized his own religion...
-It was delicious...
+The song also allegedly contained backwards messages purportedly referring to Satanism: "Yes, Satan, he organized his own religion....
+It was delicious....
 He puts it in a vat and fixes it for his son and gives it away."
 Don Felder denied any such allegations in a 2019 interview, maintaining that the song was about "the underbelly industry in Los Angeles, how it can be less than beautiful."
 Other rumors suggested that the Hotel California mentioned in the song was actually the Camarillo State Mental Hospital, which was shut down in 1997, and redeveloped into California State University Channel Islands.

-The term "colitas" in the first stanza ("warm smell of colitas, rising up through the air") has been interpreted as a sexual slang or a reference to marijuana.
-"Colitas" means "little tails" in Spanish; in Mexican slang it refers to the flowering buds of the cannabis plant.
+The first stanza ("warm smell of colitas, rising up through the air") has been interpreted as a sexual slang or as a reference to marijuana smoking.
+"Colitas" means "little tails" in Spanish; Within Mexican slang it refers to the flowering buds of the cannabis plant.
 According to Glenn Frey, the "warm smell" is "colitas ... it means little tails, the very top of the plant."
 The Eagles' manager Irving Azoff appears to lend support to the marijuana hypothesis; however, Felder said, "The colitas is a plant that grows in the desert that blooms at night, and it has this kind of pungent, almost funky smell.
 Don Henley came up with a lot of the lyrics for that song, and he came up with colitas."

-Other interpretations of the song range from drug addiction to cannibalism.
+Other interpretations of the song range from opiod dependence to human sacrifice and cannibalism.
 On the various interpretations, Henley said: "Some of the wilder interpretations of that song have been amazing.
 It was really about the excesses of American culture and certain girls we knew.
 But it was also about the uneasy balance between art and commerce."

+Journalist James Campion and the Rock and Roll Hall of Fame have both argued a connection (and possible source of influence) to "Hotel California" with "Desperados Under the Eaves" by Warren Zevon which had been released on Zevon's self titled 1976 album (the year prior to "Hotel California"), featuring Glenn Frey and Don Henley as backup singers on other songs on the album.
+Campion notes both songs feature a similar setting in a Los Angeles hotel, describing "Hotel California" as "the ultimate Californian dirge for aging boomers who once swarmed to the coast in search of freedom, but ended up broken, drug-addled prisoners of a false dream, "desperados" peering from beneath the shadowy eaves."